TenderSure-Africa-SEZ/trific-platform-docs/docs/getting-started/index.md

 ---

-**Ready to get started?** Choose your role above and begin your Trific Platform journey!
+**Ready to get started?** Choose your role above and begin your TRIFIC Platform journey!

 **Need help?** Our support team is available at support@trific.platform or through the in-app chat.